 - Improved security.
 One of the key features of the SD-WAN architecture is that it provides distributed security at the branch level.
 As a result, data doesn’t have to travel to the data centre in order to benefit from advanced security protection such as a firewall, DNS enforcement or hacker prevention.

-To discover for yourself just how Quadris can deliver a future-focused and cost-effective SD-WAN that will improve the efficiency of your organization, contact Peter Grayson on 0345 163 1080 or email email@example.com
+To discover for yourself just how Quadris can deliver a future-focused and cost-effective SD-WAN that will improve the efficiency of your organisation, contact Peter Grayson on 0161 537 4980 or email@example.com